inkscope/inkscope/README.md

 inkScope
 ========

 **Inkscope** is  a [Ceph](http://ceph.com) admin and supervision interface.
-It  relies on API provided by ceph.
+It relies on an API provided by ceph.
 We also use  mongoDB to store real time metrics and history metrics.

-Manual installation is fully described in the [inkScope wiki](https://github.com/inkscope/inkscope/wiki)

-All modules have been packaged: see [inkScope packaging](https://github.com/inkscope/inkscope-packaging) but are not maintained.
-They will be replaced by an ansible playbook.
+We recommend to install Inkscope installation with the help of an [ansible playbook](https://github.com/inkscope/inkscope-ansible)

 ![inkscope architecture](https://github.com/inkscope/inkscope/raw/master/documentation/inkscope-platform.png)